 Florida forensic accountant reviewing financial records for litigation support

-The Ultimate Guide to Forensic Accounting in Florida: How It Works, When You Need It, and What It Costs
+Forensic Accounting in Florida: How It Works and What It Costs

 Attorneys handling financial disputes, divorce litigation, business dissolution, fraud claims, or commercial damages need more than a general overview of forensic accounting—they need a working framework for scoping an engagement, estimating cost, and knowing when early retention pays off.
 This guide is written for litigation counsel and their clients in Florida who are evaluating whether to retain a forensic CPA and what to expect when they do.